Grizzly (comics)

-Grizzly is the name of four unrelated fictional characters appearing in American comic books published by Marvel Comics.
+Grizzly is the name of four unrelated characters appearing in American comic books published by Marvel Comics.
 The first is a wild west villain, the second is an A.I.M.
 Agent, the third is a foe of Spider-Man, and the fourth is a mutant and member of Six Pack.

 Publication history

 The third Grizzly is ex-wrestler Maxwell "Max" Markham, one of Spider-Man's enemies.
 He first appeared in The Amazing Spider-Man #139 (Dec.
 1974) and was created by Gerry Conway and Ross Andru.

 The fourth Grizzly is Theodore Winchester.
 He first appeared in X-Force #8 and was created by Rob Liefeld.

 Fictional characters biographies

 Grizzly (Ace Fenton)

 Ace Fenton is a criminal in the Old West who went by the Grizzly name.
 As the Grizzly made off with money he robbed from the bank, he ran afoul of Two-Gun Kid and the Rawhide Kid.
-After his rifle ran out, he ran off with his steel-lined suit protecting him from their bullets.
+After his rifle ran out, he ran off with his steel-lined grizzly bear suit protecting him from their bullets.
 When Rawhide Kid was suspected of robbing a train, Two-Gun Kid advised him to turn himself over.
 Ace Fenton himself began stirring up the people of Tombstone to turn against the Rawhide Kid claiming that he trained the Grizzly to rob a train.
 On the day of the trial, Grizzly broke into the courtroom and abducted Rawhide Kid to make it look like they are partners in crime.
 He tried to kill Rawhide Kid, but this failed and his mask was removed.
 Rawhide Kid was not able to get a glimpse of the Grizzly's face when he ran off.
 Rawhide Kid and Two-Gun Kid found his empty costume and headed to a saloon that the Grizzly had made on mistake.
 When Ace Fenton revealed himself as the Grizzly, he and Rawhide Kid got into a gunfight.
 Rawhide Kid defeated Ace Fenton and handed him over to the authorities.